Please carefully consider these points before your book:

 - When you log on to your accommodation account there is a statement of your account available to view and print.

-- There is also an option to make a payment as and when you please.
+- There is also an option to make advance payments as and when you please - this is to facilitate those who wish to pay by semester or less often than monthly.
 The full amount outstanding at any time will always appear as the amount to pay, however the system will allow you to change that to the amount you are choosing to pay and click on “confirm” which will prompt the payment screen to appear.

 - The only accepted method of payment of accommodation fees / Rent is via the Student Portal directly to your accommodation account.
 Use a bank card to make your payment and then check your statement on your account again to see all your transactions and that the balance outstanding has reduced and is up to date.